-The table shows you a timetable of key times in the school year.
+The table shows you a timetable of important dates in the school year.
 Please use it as a guide.

-If your child is in their last year of primary school and is due to start secondary school in September 2016 you must apply for a school place between 1 August 2015 and 31 October 2015.
-All applications will be given equal consideration no matter when you apply during this period as long as the application is submitted by the deadline.
+If your child is in their last year of primary school and is due to start secondary school in September 2017 you must apply for a school place between 1 August 2016 and 31 October 2016.

 Invitation to apply letters

-Letters telling you which is your 'nearest priority school' are being sent out from 1 August.
-If you have not received your letter by mid August please contact us.
-Being told which is your child's 'nearest priority school' is an important part of many school admissions policies.
+Letters telling you which is your priority school are sent out at the end of July.
+If you have not received your letter by mid-August please contact us.
+This is the school where your child has a higher priority under the Leeds Admission Policy 2017/18 (PDF 61KB).

-On your application, (both online and paper), you can include up to five schools as your preferences.
-You should put these in order of your preference (i.e. your most preferred school at number one, and your least preferred school at number five).
+You can include up to five schools on your application form.
+You should put these in order of your preference (i.e. your preferred school at number one, and your least preferred school at number five).

-Have you completed and returned any supplementary information forms to schools who require them?
+- Completed and returned any supplementary information forms to schools who require them.

-Have you attached any relevant supporting evidence to your application?
+- Attached any relevant supporting evidence to your application.